-Note: if you're using this theme for a NaJoWriMo April Challenge, purchase the theme on March 31st, so you will start receiving your emails on April 1st.
+Note: if you're using this theme for a NaJoWriMo October Challenge, you can wait to purchase the theme on September 30th to receive your first prompt on October 1st.
 Otherwise, you can start using this theme anytime you want.

 I've definitely been enjoying my first experience with NaJoWriMo!
 I didn't realize what a rut my journaling had fallen into until I started working with the daily prompts for this October theme.
 I've discovered unexpected advantages as well.
 I write fiction but recently entered the genre arena of creative nonfiction/essays.
 The NaJoWriMo prompts have helped me loosen up the scholastic ultra-formality I learned for essay writing long ago in school.

 Thanks, Bakari!
 I'm already looking forward to the next NaJoWriMo!

 Thank you, Bakari, for commenting on my first entry of the #NaJoWriMo!
 And yes, you are right, there was ”more creativity” within me than I first thought once I sat down with the question of the initial prompt.